 In November 2020, our board of directors authorized a share repurchase program (the "2020 Share Repurchase Program") permitting us to repurchase up to \$50 million of our common stock through December 31, 2021.
 The 2020 Share Repurchase Program was authorized subsequent to the expiration of our prior share repurchase program (the "2015 Share Repurchase Program") on October 31, 2020.
 The 2015 Share Repurchase Program permitted us to repurchase up to \$125 million of our common stock through October 31, 2020.
+During the third quarter of 2021, our board of directors authorized an extension of the 2020 Share Repurchase Program through December 31, 2022 and increased the authorized amount from \$50 million to \$100 million.
 The amount and timing of repurchases under both share repurchase programs were and will continue to be determined by management and depend on a variety of factors, including the trading price of our common stock, capacity under our credit facility, general market and business conditions, and applicable legal requirements.
+All shares repurchase and retired are reflected as a reduction to our basic weighted average shares outstanding based on the trade date of the share repurchase.